The New Saints F.C.: The New Saints F.C.

 The New Saints entered the Champions League in 2010–11.
 They were drawn against League of Ireland Premier Division Champions Bohemians in the Second Qualifying Round.
 They lost the first leg 1–0 at Dalymount Park in Dublin on 13 July 2010.
 However, they won the second leg at Park Hall 4–0 and won the tie 4–1 on aggregate, the first ever tie won by the club since their European debut in 1996.
 Bohemians manager Pat Fenlon later labelled his team's performance as "disgraceful" and said that "the players let the club, league and country down".
 The result was labelled by others as the worst result in Bohemians' 40-year European history.
 The Saints advanced to play Belgian Pro League Champions and European giants Anderlecht.
 The Saints were beaten 3–1 in the home leg played in Wrexham and 3–0 in the away game at the Constant Vanden Stock Stadium in Brussels.
-The Saints then played CSKA Sofia in the Europa League playoff round, but were beaten 5–2 on aggregate.
-As league runners up during the 2010–11 season, the Saints entered the Europa League qualifying rounds in 2011.
+They then played CSKA Sofia in the Europa League playoff round, but were beaten 5–2 on aggregate.
+As league runners up during the 2010–11 season, they entered the Europa League qualifying rounds in 2011.
 They beat Belfast club Cliftonville 2–1 on aggregate in the first round, but were eliminated by Danish club FC Midtjylland 8–3 on aggregate in the following round.
+The season saw the club claim another domestic league and cup double.

+The 2013–14 season saw the club win their eighth top flight tile, surpassing the record they then shared with Barry Town United, and becoming the most successful club in the Welsh domestic league system.
 On 30 December 2016, The New Saints defeated Cefn Druids 2–0 in the Cymru Premier.
 This extended their winning run to 27 matches, surpassing the previous record of 26 set by Ajax in the 1970s for the most consecutive club victories by a top-flight team in Europe.

-The New Saints qualified to the 2024–25 UEFA Conference League following a 3–0 win on aggregate over Panevėžys in the playoffs on 29 August 2024, becoming the first club from the Welsh league system to qualify for the group stage of a major UEFA competition.
-The New Saints were forced to play their home matches at Shrewsbury Town's New Meadow stadium due to Park Hall not meeting UEFA's regulations for hosting non-qualification matches.
-The New Saints faced Fiorentina in their first European group stage match on 3 October and were defeated 2–0.
-On 24 October, The New Saints became the first domestic Welsh club to win in the group stage of a major European competition, courtesy of a 2–0 victory over FC Astana at New Meadow.
+The club qualified to the 2024–25 UEFA Conference League following a 3–0 win on aggregate over Panevėžys in the playoffs on 29 August 2024, becoming the first club from the Welsh league system to qualify for the group stage of a major UEFA competition.
+They were forced to play their home matches at Shrewsbury Town's New Meadow stadium due to Park Hall not meeting UEFA's regulations for hosting non-qualification matches.
+Facing Fiorentina in their first European group stage match on 3 October they were defeated 2–0.
+On 24 October, they became the first domestic Welsh club to win in the group stage of a major European competition, courtesy of a 2–0 victory over FC Astana at New Meadow.

+At the end of the 2025–26 season, the club were again crowned league champions, their 14th title in seventeen seasons.